-Trump’s New COVID Doctor Says Sex with Demons Makes You Sick
+Trump’s New COVID Doctor Says Sex With Demons Makes You Sick

 “Children need to be whipped,” she declared in a 2015 sermon, before adding that she didn’t think children should be “abused.”

-Immanuel has also alleged that masks of all kinds are superfluous, because COVID-19 can be easily cured with hydroxychloroquine.
-But in a Facebook video advertising her clinic, Immanuel said anyone seeking treatment should wear a mask before entering the clinic.
+Immanuel has also alleged that masks of all kinds are superfluous, because she says COVID-19 can be easily cured with hydroxychloroquine.
+But in a Facebook video advertising her clinic, Immanuel said anyone seeking treatment should wear a face mask before entering the clinic.

 “Wear a mask, or a scarf, or anything to cover your face,” Immanuel said in the video.

-Immanuel has seized on her newfound celebrity, tweeting a video demanding that CNN hosts and Dr. Anthony Fauci give her jars of their urine so she can test if they’re secretly taking hydroxychloroquine even as they caution against its use.
+Immanuel has seized on her newfound celebrity, tweeting a video demanding that CNN hosts and National Institutes of Health Infectious Diseases chief Anthony Fauci give her jars of their urine so she can test if they’re secretly taking hydroxychloroquine even as they caution against its use.

 “I double dog dare y’all give me a urine sample,” Immanuel tweeted in her challenge.